 Flexibility to exercise

-A long commute and a long working day mean employees need to decide if they exercise or spend the remaining few hours of their day with their family.
-This means exercise often takes the back seat.
+A long commute and a long working day mean employees need to decide whether to exercise or spend the remaining few hours of their day with their families.
+Exercise often takes a back seat.

 Improved flexibility to manage responsibilities at home

-However inconvenient a family might seem, the fact is, families exist, and they are important.
+However inconvenient a family might seem, the fact is that families exist, and they are important.
 Flexible working styles allow workers to manage better their children’s school runs, extracurricular activities, and doctor and dentist appointments.
-The fact you can have breakfast or tuck your children into bed at night is a huge plus.
+Having breakfast or tucking your children into bed at night is a huge plus.

 19. Seen as a Benefit to Employees